ausgerechnet/spheroscope/README.md

 You will need a working installation of the [IMS Open Corpus Workbench (CWB)](http://cwb.sourceforge.net/), a CWB-indexed corpus, as well as word embeddings for most of what this app offers.
 The python3 dependencies will be installed automatically if you follow the setup guide below.

 ## Setup ##
-We use `pipenv` for dependency management.
-Install `pipenv` via `pip`:

-	pip install -r requirements.txt

-`pipenv` takes care of the rest:
+You can simply

-	pipenv install --dev
+    make install

-Don't forget to switch to an interactive shell via

-	pipenv shell
+which uses pipenv to create a virtual environment and install all required packages.

-Alternatively, you can can configure an anaconda environment using the additional [requirements file](requirements_anaconda.txt).
+Alternatively, you can can configure your own virtual environment using the [requirements file](requirements_anaconda.txt).

 ## Configuration ##
 Configure the app via `cfg.py` in the app folder.
 You can find an [example config file](cfg_example.py) in the repository.